 Note that it is important to include a space between the 'D' and the 'Phil'.
 You could also include author surnames or keywords in your search.

 In recent years DPhil candidates have been required to deposit an online copy of their thesis with ORA.
 These can be found via SOLO in the same way as described above.
-Note that some may be subject to an embargo period, therefore full text may not be available online for some years after deposit.
-In all cases, a hard copy should be available for consultation in the Weston Library via SOLO.
+Some may be embargoed so that the full text is not available for a few years.
+In most cases, a hard copy should be available for consultation in the Weston Library via SOLO.

 A list of the titles, authors and supervisors of the more recent Department of Education DPhil theses is available from this page.
 A printed list is also available within the library.